-NURS 7660 Family Nurse Practitioner Practicum BSN-DNP (6:1:25,O) This course provides a clinical immersion experience to integrate and synthesize the APRN role.
+NURS 7660 Family Nurse Practitioner Practicum BSN-DNP (6:1:5,0) This course provides a clinical immersion experience to integrate and synthesize the APRN role.
 APRN students will integrate theoretical and evidence-based knowledge of assessment, diagnosis, management, and evaluation of patients with increasingly complex acute and chronic health problems the lifespan.
 Issues related to APRN responsibilities and competencies are addressed.
-Requires on-campus OSCE.